 Forever loved, forever in my heart, forever 22.
 My only child was murdered on August 8, 2011.
 I plunged into darkness for what I thought would be forever.
 Traveling through the criminal justice abyss, I only found solace in nature.
 It was through experiencing the beauty of nature that I began to feel my son’s spirit.
 Slowly, light returned to my world as I felt more and more serenity, awe, and wonder in the midst of the mountains, the streams, the woods, the animals that surrounded me in nature.
 His spirit lives on forever, in everything that is good and true and beautiful on this side of life, until our spirits unite.
 Forever.

 Sometimes when I look at this picture I feel a bit sad because he was already very sick.
 But I also look at this picture and remember that day fondly because I was finally able to obtain a wheelchair and wheel him down an extremely bumpy sidewalk just to rest at a park bench in a beautiful park at the Saugus Ironworks in Massachusetts.
 Will never liked to talk much about the fact he was dying.
 In fact, he never talked about it at all.
 But on this day, he at least told me that he wished to be buried not cremated.
 As morbid as that sounds, all in all, it was a beautiful day.

 As you journey with grief, you may feel a variety of emotions, such as shock, denial, anger, depression, guilt, or acceptance.
 At HealGrief, we want you to know that such feelings are normal, change over time, and are ripe for artistic expression.
 As part of the healing process, these feelings can be shared in your artwork, whether or not you consider yourself an artist.
-We invite you to submit your artistic creativity or personal treasure in the form of a photo.
-Simply click our “Call for Entries”, upload your image, and tell us the story behind the image.
+We invite you to take advantage of this opportunity for art therapy by submitting a photo of your own.
+Simply click on “upload your image,” and tell us the story behind the image.